naydav/Magento2Samples/README.md

 <h3>CategoryCharacteristicGroup module</h3>
 * Many to Many relation example (between Category and Characteristic Group)
 * Controller plugin example for save processing
-* Data provider plugin example for extendinf from from another module
+* Data provider plugin example for extending from from another module
 * Relation object (with additional data) example
 * Custom Search Criteria example (how to select entities based on relations)
-* Full UI management of Many-to-Many relations (dynamic rows, grid, modal etc)
+* Full UI management of Many-to-Many relations (dynamic rows, grid, modal etc) in separate module

 <h3>CategoryTree module</h3>
 * Example of adding functionality to another module (in this case extends Category module)